 Gynaecomastia surgery in Melbourne is considered a very safe procedure with remarkable results.
 Liposuction is now more straightforward and safe than ever before.
 The risks – which are very low with a great surgeon – include infection.
 This risk is mitigated by the special tumescent fluid Dr Rich uses to perform the procedure, plus antibiotics post-surgery.

-Seroma remains another rare risk.
+Seroma remains another rare risk of gynaecomastia treatment.
 Seroma is where fluid remains in the skin, becoming infected.
 This fluid may need to be drained from the surgery area later, but can be treated with antibiotics.

-Every surgical procedure carries risks with it, and not everyone will be an appropriate candidate for liposuction on any area.
+Every surgical procedure carries risks with it, and not everyone will be an appropriate candidate for liposuction on any area, particularly male breast surgery.

 Why do men get ‘man boobs’?